BLCM/OpenBLCMM/README.md

   double/triple/whatever).
 Also an option to disable links altogether?
 - Make sure we handle launching from a readonly filesystem properly (original BLCMM launcher crashes when that happens; main app might too)
+- Add in proper version checking in `.blcm` loading.
+- Make sure that data jars can be found when launching from some other dir
+- Feedback to user when extracting/verifying sqlite (that whole Thing might just get moved over into the launcher anyway, but we'll see)
+- Check diskspace prior to sqlite extraction

 TODO (maybe?)
 =============